Menu

 Leadership Presence

-350+ Director-level roles across GCCs and Big Tech
+350-plus Director-level roles across GCCs and Big Tech

 Hyderabad has built a credible senior leadership bench, particularly in cloud, cybersecurity, pharma tech, and BFSI.
-The depth is narrower than Bengaluru but significantly more stable; leaders who arrive here tend to stay.
+The depth is narrower than Bengaluru but significantly more stable.
+Leaders who arrive here tend to stay.

 Ecosystem Infrastructure

-T-Hub (India's largest incubator), HYSEA, NASSCOM, WE Hub
+T-Hub (India's largest incubator with over 4,000 startups supported since 2015), HYSEA, NASSCOM, WE Hub

 Academic Linkages